Cloudef/nix-appimage/README.md

 - This requires Linux User Namespaces (i.e. `CAP_SYS_USER_NS`), which are available since Linux 3.8 (released in 2013).
 - Plain files in the root directory aren't visible to the bundled app.

-### OpenGL
+### OpenGL / Vulkan

-Addressing issues with running OpenGL apps on non-NixOS systems is also *out of scope* for this project -- you'll still have to use e.g. [nixGL](https://github.com/guibou/nixGL) to make those graphical programs work without NixOS.
+If you package your program without including the loaders in the bundle and your program dlopens libvulkan / ligGL, then the program has high-chance (not 100%) of working on non-NixOS system.
+The runtime included in this repository also does some hacky things to make the binary work also in NixOS system (non 100% guarantee), other non-FHS systems are not supported currently.

 ### How it works / Comparison with nix-bundle